GENERAL CHEMISTRY.

 During the formation of ammonium ion ,nitrogen is the donor atom while H+ is the acceptor ion.

-(b) Formation of coordinate bond between two molecules:-
+(b) Formation of coordinate bond between

 Two or more stable molecules combine to form a molecular complex,is such a complex molecule, the constituent molecules are held together by coordinate bond